 - Infrastructure: Railway tunnel, disused tracks, graffiti.

-- Access: Difficult, the entrance being largely secure.
+- Access: Difficult, as the entrance is largely secured.

 4: The House of the Blessed Tree

-The Maison de l'Arbre Bénit is an abandoned mansion located in a residential area of Brussels.
-This once splendid mansion is now abandoned, with its boarded-up windows and fallow gardens.
-The interior, although dilapidated, still retains remarkable architectural elements, such as sculpted fireplaces and majestic staircases.
+The House of the Blessed Tree is an abandoned mansion located in a residential area of Brussels.
+This once splendid mansion is now left to decay, with boarded-up windows and overgrown gardens.
+The interior, although dilapidated, still retains remarkable architectural features, such as carved fireplaces and majestic staircases.

 Site Features